 Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

-AWS Lambda has revolutionized how we think about compute.
+AWS Lambda changed how we think about compute.
 Pay only for what you use, scale automatically, and never manage servers.
-For many workloads, it's the obvious choice.
+For many workloads, it is the obvious choice.

 But batch processing presents unique challenges.
-Long-running jobs, large datasets, complex orchestration—these don't always fit Lambda's model.
+Long-running jobs, large datasets, complex orchestration.
+These do not always fit Lambda's model.

 Understanding Lambda's Constraints

-• 512 MB - 10 GB ephemeral storage: Temporary disk space for processing
+• 512 MB to 10 GB ephemeral storage.
+Temporary disk space for processing

-• 6 MB synchronous payload / 256 KB asynchronous: Input/output size constraints
+• 6 MB synchronous payload and 256 KB asynchronous.
+Input and output size constraints

 • 1,000 concurrent executions (default, can be increased)

-• Cold starts: 100ms - several seconds initialization time
+• Cold starts.
+100ms to several seconds initialization time

-These aren't deal-breakers—they're design parameters.
+These are not deal-breakers.
+They are design parameters.
 The key is understanding how they affect your specific batch workloads.

 When Lambda Excels for Batch Processing